MapRVA/2025-water-crisis/README.md

 Maps available at https://maprva.org/projects/water-crisis/

-If you use the data in a digital context, include a link to https://maprva.org/projects/water-crisis/

-If you use the maps in an analog context, include "maprva.org"

 ## Licensing

 ### Maps

 Maps are licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/)

+If you use the maps in a digital context, include a link to https://maprva.org/projects/water-crisis/

+If you use the maps in an analog context, include "maprva.org"

 ### Data